-In collaboration with the Middle School's counseling team, T&D time will also integrate many of the essential themes related to the social, emotional and academic development of the students.
-To support this learning, the UAE Moral Education Standards reinforce the T&D time by developing students' knowledge and skills in the areas of character and morality, individuality and community, civics studies and cultural studies.
+In collaboration with the Middle School's Heads of Grade and Dean of Students, C.R.E.W. time will also integrate many of the essential themes related to the social, emotional and academic development of the students.
+To support this learning, the UAE Moral Education Standards reinforce the C.R.E.W. time by developing students' knowledge and skills in the areas of character and morality, individuality and community, civics studies and cultural studies.